telerik/blazor-ui/window/WindowAsAService/readme.md

 * Create a service that creates a window instance.
 You can see an example of such a service fro the **Services** folder in this demo application and the `WindowService.cs` file.
     * Register that service as a `Singleton` to ensure that the same instance of the `TelerikWindow` will be used across the entire application (`builder.Services.AddSingleton<WindowService>();`).
 * Create a custom component that builds the `<TelerikWindow>` instances.
-You can see an example of such a service fro the **Components** folder in this demo application and the `WindowBuilder.razor` file.
+You can see an example of such a service in the **Components** folder in this demo application and the `WindowBuilder.razor` file.
 * Add the custom window builder component as a child of the `<TelerikRootComponent>` in the `TelerikLayout.razor` file and `[Inject]` the service that creates the window instances.
 Make sure to store the `@ref` of the custom window builder component.

 ## To use the demo application